markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/environment-variables.md

+---
+title: Configure the environment variables
+description:
+feature:
+topics:
+version: cloud-service
+doc-type: tutorial
+activity:
+audience: developer
+doc-type: article
+kt:
+thumbnail:
+---

-## Configure the environment variables
+# Configure the environment variables

-Before beginning development of the Asset Compute workers, first ensure the project is configured with the account information provided by Adobe I/O and your Cloud Storage provider in order for the application to deploy to and execute within the Adobe I/O Runtime environment.
+Before beginning development of Asset Compute workers, ensure the project is configured with Adobe I/O and cloud strorage information.
+This information is stored in the project's `.env`  which is used only for local development and not saved to Git.

-Once a project has been created, it must be configured with Adobe I/O and cloud storage credentials.
-These values are set in the generated `.env` file in the root of the project as key/value pairs.

-Note that other custom parameters and secrets can be stored in the `.env` file as well, such as credentials to 3rd party web services the Asset Compute application connects to.
+Other custom parameters and secrets can be stored in the `.env` file as well, such as credentials for 3rd party web services.

+The `.env` file provides a convenient way to expose key/values pairs to the local Asset Compute local devlopment environment.
+When [deploying](../deploy/deploy.md) Asset Compute workers to Adobe I/O Runtime, the `.env` file is not used, but rather a subset of values are passed in via environment variables.

 ![\.env file](assets/asset-compute-project/env-file.png)